FergusBrown/VulkanApp/README.md

 ### **Forward Rendering**

-This application uses the setup shown above with a single subpass for shading geometry and calculating lighting.
+This application uses the setup shown below with a single subpass for shading geometry and calculating lighting.
 Lighting is calculated in tangent space using information from diffuse, specular and normal textures.

 <img src="https://github.com/FergusBrown/VulkanApp/blob/master/Images/Forward.PNG" width="250">

 ### **Deferred Rendering**

 The deferred rendering application first writes diffuse, specular, normal and position data to textures.
-This data is loaded in subpass 1's fragment shader with the appropriate fragment data being loaded with the subpassLoad function.
+This data is loaded in subpass 1's fragment shader using  the subpassLoad function and is used to calculate lighting as shown below.
 In this application the lighting was calculated in world space.

 <img src="https://github.com/FergusBrown/VulkanApp/blob/master/Images/Deferred.png" width="500">

 #### **Performance Comparison**

 Compared to forward rendering, the deferred approach should remove obsolete fragment shader runs as lighting per fragment should only be calculated once.
 Running the application with RenderDoc showed that the forward app hovered around a frame time of 1ms while the deferred app was around 1.25ms.
-Using RenderDoc's event browser draw call durations can be compared for captures of the applications.
+Using RenderDoc's event browser, draw call durations can be compared with captures from the applications.
 Note: the timings seem to vary greatly each capture so these numbers may be a bit innaccurate.

 | Subpass        | Forward  (μs)         | Deferred (μs)  |
 | ------------- |-------------| -----|